Illustrations & Concepts

 Summit — World Building

-World-building work for Summit, focused on creating a cohesive visual language across characters, environments, and systems, where small design decisions accumulate into a believable, emotionally grounded world.
+World-building for Summit, focused on creating a cohesive visual language across characters, environments, and systems — where small design decisions build a believable, emotionally grounded world.

 The world of Summit was an archipelago of five islands.
 The largest was uninhabited, with a steep volcanic mountain visible from anywhere in the island chain.
 The other four islands were home to characters called the Boops.
 Each island had its own biome and culture for users to explore.